ChackDan/PStemp/Remove-AzureRmServiceFabricClientCertificate.md

 # Remove-AzureRmServiceFabricClientCertificate

 ## SYNOPSIS
-Remove client certificate from the cluster
+Remove a client certificate(s) or certificate subject (s) names from being used for client authenticaton to the cluster

 ## SYNTAX